Home

 Bank Swallows

-Where the bank is the bed and nest for these beautiful fliers.
+Where the bank is both the bed and the nest for these beautiful fliers, consider the bank swallow.
 Their nests are usually dug directly into the mud banks and not patched together with mud droplets.
-They are more drab than their cousin swallows, which makes them less flashy but more abundant, particularly along the streams in Colorado, where we have spotted them more frequently.
+The environments are more drab than the digs of their cousin swallows.
+This also makes them less flashy but more abundant than their cousin swallows, particularly along the streams in Colorado, where we have spotted them more frequently.

 Barn04